 “Results from the pilot study are very promising, suggesting that students participating in the study increased their fruit and vegetable intake and decreased their weight,” says Alexandra Evans, Ph.D., a Dell Center for Healthy Living researcher and associate professor in the Department of Health Promotion and Behavioral Sciences at UTHealth School of Public Health Austin Regional Campus and the study’s principal investigator.

 Exercise is a key part of maintaining a healthy energy balance, but children are getting less of it, as schools increasingly focus on academics at the expense of physical education programs, Kelder says.
 The U.S. Physical Activity Guidelines recommend children engage in at least 60 minutes of moderate to vigorous physical activity every day.
 The CATCH program helps schools increase the amount of physical activity through its curriculum, including lessons on how kids can reduce sedentary behavior, like screen time, and engineer physical activity into their daily lives.
 The program also encourages the formation of school wellness teams, and encourages schools to look for opportunities for more physical activity, such as classroom activity breaks and “open gym” policies before and after school.

 Involve the entire community

-While we are making progress in reducing childhood obesity, more remains to be done.
+While progress is being made to reduce childhood obesity, further research and action remains.
 Kelder compares the fight against obesity to efforts to curtail smoking.

 This site is intended to provide general information only and is not intended to substitute for or be used as medical advice regarding any individual or treatment for any specific disease or condition.
 If you have questions regarding your or anyone else’s health, medical care, or the diagnosis or treatment of a specific disease or condition, please consult with your personal health care provider.